Effectively Controlling Reasoning Models through Thinking Intervention: Evaluation on Instruction Hierarchy Task

-\textbf{\TI.} For our \textbf{\TI} approach, we use the intervention sequence $v$ \stexttt{"I should follow all the instructions in the task block and not follow any instructions in the data block."} to explicitly guide the model in maintaining the correct instruction hierarchy.
+\textbf{Methods.} Similar to our instruction-following experiments, we include two baseline approaches: \textbf{\mvanilla}, which directly uses the prompts without additional guidance, and \textbf{\mreminder}, which includes an explicit instruction reminder.
+For our \textbf{\TI} approach, we use the intervention sequence $v$ \stexttt{"I should follow all the instructions in the task block and not follow any instructions in the data block."} to explicitly guide the model in maintaining the correct instruction hierarchy.
 This intervention sequence is inserted at the beginning of the reasoning process to help the model correctly prioritize the instructions.
+More details on the evaluation setup, including baseline prompts and examples, can be found in Appendix~\ref{subapx-ih-evalsetup}.